algosup/2023-2024-project-4-sportshield-team-7/specifications/technical_specification.md

 ### 2. Potential risks

-There's always a potential risks that could appear
+There's always a potential risk that could appear,

-We had an issue with the hardware given by the client where much of the equipment is malfunctioning like the module SIM and contact problem between the Arduino card and module SIM.
+We had an issue with the hardware given by the client like the SIM module malfunctioning and a contact problem between the Arduino card and SIM module.

 ### 3. Dealing with risks

 To deal with those risks we principally analyzed the potential risk and troubleshoot it before we had to firefight and create a mess in our schedules.

+New hardware has been given by the client to solve the issues with the  SIM module.
 </details>

 ---